fmstacco/data-maturity-assessment/README.md

 ## Form Screen

 This is the form screen.
-It is a screen where the potential customer can get in touch by sending on informations such as name, company name, email and preferred time to book a free consultation session.
+It is a screen where the potential customer can get in touch by sending on information such as name, company name, email and, preferred time to book a free consultation session.

 <img src="./assets/images/readme/form-screen-desktop.jpg" width="100%" height="100%" alt="Form Screen Desktop image">